garcios/portfolio-insights/README.md

 ```
 Access the app at `http://localhost:5173`.

+- Register a new user by clicking on `Get Started For Free` button.
+- Login with the registered user.

 ### Running GraphQL Playground
 Access the GraphQL Playground at `http://localhost:8080`.

+### Access the minio admin page
+Access the minio admin page at `http://localhost:9001`.

+### Market Data Ingestion
+To ingest market data such as asset, asset prices and currency rates, upload the csv files to minio bucket `market-data`.

 ### Running the Monitoring Stack
 To start Prometheus, Grafana, and Alertmanager: